About me

 I know myself how expensive counselling can be and so I try my best to make the sessions as affordable as possible for you.

-*Session prices for face-to-face home visits may vary due to travel costs
+*Session prices for face-to-face home visits may vary due to travel costs.

-I take payments via bank transfer.
+I take payments via bank transfer and/or cash if this is easier for you.

 When I work

-Mon | Tue | Wed | Thu | Fri | Sat | Sun | |
+| Mon | Tue | Wed | Thu | Fri | Sat | Sun | |

-Morning | |||||||
+| Morning | |||||||

-Afternoon | |||||||
+| Early afternoon | |||||||

-Evening | |||||||
+| Evening |

 Further information